kvarlamov/My_IT_Way/README.md

 **THIS PAGE IN DEVELOPMENT YET ;)

-In 2019 I started learning programming.
-At the end of the year, I quit my old job as an engineer and start use all my free time to learn programming.
+In 2019 I started to learn programming.
+At the end of the year 2019, I quit my old job as an engineer and start use all my free time to learn programming.
 In 2020 I got my first commerce offer as .NET Fullstack developer.

 Here is a complete log of my development skills, learning etc...